robertcardona/sat-parser/README.md

  - [ ] Ubuntu 22.04 (running in UTM on ARM M2)

 ## Contributing

+### Development environment

+Create a new conda environment with
+`conda create --name soap python=3.10 numpy pandas pip`

+Enter into the new environment with `conda activate soap`

+Install the following pip packages : `pip install sgp4 portion`

+In the root run `export PYTHONPATH=$(pwd)/src`.

+Pattern matching is used so we require `python=3.10`.
+Replacing that code would then only require `python=3.8` if necessary.
+Run the pip package `vermin` on the files for details.

+To install this as an editable pip package, run `pip install -e ./` in the repo folder.

+### Background

 You may need to make additions or modifications to `orb_builder` and `report_parser`.